AMC for Pneumococcal

 • test the AMC concept for potential future applications.

-The Pneumo AMC is geared to support the establishment of an annual manufacturing capacity of 200m vaccine doses to meet demand in countries supported by the GAVI Alliance.
+The Pneumo AMC is geared to support the establishment of an annual manufacturing capacity of 200m vaccine doses to meet demand in countries supported by the Gavi, the Vaccine Alliance.
 It is backed by a collective commitment from six donors (the governments of Italy, the United Kingdom, Canada, Russia, Norway, and the Bill and Melinda Gates Fund) to fund US$1.5b.
-Adding to this amount, both the GAVI Alliance and countries will contribute to the vaccine price, with GAVI projecting a funding requirement of US$2.7b from 2011-2015.
+Adding to this amount, both the Gavi and countries will contribute to the vaccine price, with Gavi projecting a funding requirement of US$2.4b from 2016-2020.

 Key elements of the Pneumo AMC are the following: